AaronWatters/H5Gizmos/doc/Tutorials/hello2.md

 The callback receives an event argument describing the Javascript event which triggered the callback, but this information is not used here.

+The
+<a href="hello3.md">hello3</a> is similar to
+hello2
+ but the visual components are organized into a grid using a composite `Stack` component, and some random styling is added.

 <a href="README.md">Return to tutorial list.</a>